We expect to send the next batch of pupae in August, with some pupae eclosing this year and others diapausing for a 2021 eclosion.

 We farm these all summer long, for both specimens and wild release.
 It's one of our favorite butterflies :)

-- Keep inside in a pop-up tent/rearing cage (also available on our site).
+Keep inside in a pop-up tent/rearing cage (also available on our site).
 The emerging butterfly needs to be able to crawl up something to inflate its wings.

-- At the end of November if the chrysalis hasn't hatched, place in a sealed container lined with paper towel and into the refrigerator at 38F.
+At the end of November if the chrysalis hasn't hatched, place in a sealed container lined with paper towel and into the refrigerator at 38F.
 (If purchasing after November, chrysalis should be stored in this way upon receipt)

 Check chrysalis monthly for mold.
 Remove any moisture buildup in the container if present, then seal right back up and put the container back in the fridge.

 Chrysalis needs a minimum of 90 days in the refrigerator before removing to eclose (hatch).
 Longer is fine, and it's recommend to remove about 2-3 weeks before these butterflies naturally fly in spring.
 This equates to removing from cold storage around the end of April.

 Upon removing from the refrigerator, place in a pop-up tent on paper towel and mist daily.

 There are many resources and online groups to handle questions about live butterflies and pupae care.
 Send us an email if you get stuck :)